Wenke-D/CPP-for-HPX/src/guide/index.md

 ## Organization
-The content of this comes from 2 parts, each lecture is merely a text recording of the series of C++ for HPX lectures given by Hurtmut at LSU.
-The content of the series is excellent but the quality of the video is not that satisfying, making beginners hard to follow.
+The content of this comes from 2 parts, each lecture is merely a text recording of the [series](https://www.youtube.com/watch?v=asGZTCR53KY&list=PL7vEgTL3FalY2eBxud1wsfz8OKvE9sd_z) of C++ for HPX lectures given by Professor [Hartmut Kaiser](https://www.lsu.edu/eng/cse/people/faculty/kaiser.php) at [LSU](https://www.lsu.edu/index.php).
+The content of the series is excellent but the quality of the video is not that satisfying.
 Hence the present tutorial is an reorganization of the series.

 Another part of this tutorial is for readers having knowledge of other programing languages.
 For some features of C++ or HPX, we will explain it by comparing it with other language, such as Java, C, Ocaml and Javascript, as an complement.